react-page/react-page/docs/walkthrough/installation.md

 import './App.css';

-// import the Editor and the React components: import Editor, { EditableComponent, ControlsComponent } from 'ory-editor'
+// import the Editor and the React components: import Editor, { Editable, Controls } from 'ory-editor'

 // The react-tap-event-plugin is required by material-ui, see:
 //  https://github.com/callemall/material-ui#react-tap-event-plugin